Ada-Developers-Academy/daily-curriculum/topic_resources/rails.md

 Fully open source, it is constantly adapting to new trends and requirements of modern web development.
 It's distributed as a family of gems; there were 28 individual gems last time I counted that made up the core of Rails..
 The philosophy of Rails (ostensibly) boils down to two things:

 1. DRY - Don't Repeat Yourself (yawn)
-1. Convention over Configuration (a milliont tiny hearts, all aflutter)
+1. Convention over Configuration (a million tiny hearts, all aflutter)

 ## Creating a New Rails Project
 ```bash